idaholab/moose/modules/contact/doc/content/modules/contact/tutorials/introduction/step02.md

 You should see a maximum interpenetration of about 5.1e-9.
 That's quite an improvement compared to penalty contact!

+### Contact pressure

+Note that the `contact_pressure` variable is added but not used with the mortar formulation.
+The physical meaning of the Lagrange multiplier _is_ the contact pressure.

+> Visualize the contact pressure by plotting the `pillars_normal_lm` variable.

+### Extracting contact pressure data

 Once you've answered the questions and run this example we will move on to [Step 2](tensor_mechanics/tutorials/introduction/step03.md) which introduces